 The timeless essence of the land is overwhelming to me.
-Perhaps that’s why I so rarely put people in my landscape paintings–as creatures we just don’t seem to measure up.
-Where in my urban/figure paintings I try to suggest a story line, my landscapes are simply my reaction to the land itself.
-I try to paint what I feel, not necessarily precisely what I see.
+Perhaps that’s why I rarely put people in my landscape paintings–as creatures, we just don’t seem to measure up.
+Where my urban/figure paintings suggest a storyline, my landscapes are simply my reaction to the land.
+I paint what I feel, not necessarily what I see.
 I move shapes and select colors to express my feelings, though I try to remain true to the scene before me.

 - Autumn on the River 30×30 Acrylic